1ElijahW/API-Back-end-P2/proposal.md

 - DELETE /actors/:id - Delete a specific actor by their ID.
 - GET /titles - Retrieve a selection of movie titles.
 - GET /titles/:id - Fetch a specific movie title
-- POST /titles - creates a new movie title contributed by the user.
+- POST /titles - create a new movie title contributed by the user.
-- PUT /titles/:id - Modify a movie title provided by the user.
 - DELETE /titles/:id - Remove a movie title

 ## Models